Dontharu/Youtube-Video-Downloader/README.md

      $ python3 main.py

-* All Rights reserved by whitmintha123456
+* All Rights reserved by Matro Link

-* Made with ♥️ by whitmintha123456/Minuka
+* Made with ♥️ by Matro Link/Minuka

 # Thank you.